Connect with others who understand.

 Psychodynamic therapy can also help you improve your relationships with others.
 Unconscious thoughts and behaviors can influence how you relate to family and friends.
 A therapist can help you recognize these patterns and give you the tools to change them.

-Talk therapy tends to be most effective when it’s used along with antidepressant medications.
+A combination of talk therapy and antidepressant medications may be more effective for treating moderate to severe depression.
 Your team of healthcare professionals can help you find the right mix of treatments to help you break through your depression.
 If your current treatment isn’t helping enough, you can explore other options.

 Have you tried therapy to treat your major depressive disorder?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 We'd love to hear from you!
 Please share your name and email to post and read comments.